Learn something new every day

 More Info... by email

-AV composite cable is does not transmit signals at very high quality compared to some of the other types of cable available.
-Cable hierarchy from lowest quality to highest quality is coaxial cable, AV composite cable, S-Video cable, component cable, and HDMI cable.
-The use of AV composite cable is restricted to analog, not digital signals.
-Composite video cables are capable of transmitting NTSC, PAL, and SECAM signals.
+AV composite cables don’t always transmit signals at very high quality, at least when compared to some of the other types of cable available.
+When they were first introduced their transmission was usually thought of as superior; the overall ability of the cables hasn’t changed, but industry capability has.
+In general, cable hierarchy from lowest to highest quality is thought to be coaxial cable, AV composite cable, S-Video cable, component cable, and HDMI cable, with the latter being able to carry high definition and ultra-fast digital transmissions.
+The use of AV composite cable is restricted to analog, not digital signals, which can be limiting, particularly in an increasingly digital world.

 I am surprised to read in this article that coaxial cable connections are considered the lower rung of video quality.